AyoubEssrifi/Genetic-Algorithm-Dot-Game/README.md

 # Genetic-Algorithm-Dot-Game
-Trainin dots using genetic algorithm
+Training a dot game using genetic algorithm